metadata toggle

 Amounts to be administered and administration route

-10 mg of closantel per kg bodyweight (i.e. 1 ml of product per 5 kg bodyweight).
+The veterinary medicinal product is to be given as a drench.
+The recommended dosage rate is 10 mg of closantel per kg bodyweight (i.e. 1 ml of the veterinary medicinal product per 5 kg bodyweight).

 For example: